The Nut Job

 ⏱️ Runtime & Duration

-The total runtime of The Nut Job is 85 minutes (1h 25m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Nut Job (2014) is 85 minutes (1h 25m).
+Directed by Peter Lepeniotis, the film runs for 85 minutes in its complete theatrical version.

 Verdict Summary